Chuck Martini: Club career

 Born in Meknes, Morocco, Martini moved to England at the age of three.
 He started his career with the Tottenham Hotspur academy, before spending two years with Wimbledon.
-He also played for Leicester City at academy level.
-In 1990, he signed for Wycombe Wanderers, but would only go on to make two appearances in all competitions for the Chairboys.
-While at Wycombe Wanderers, he also represented them in five-a-side football.
-He had two short spells with Slough Town in 1992 and 1996, before leaving permanently for Barnet in 1996.
+He also played for Leicester City at first team level 4 appearances.
+In 1990, he signed for Wycombe Wanderers, but would only go on to make thirty two appearances in all competitions for the Chairboys.
+While at Wycombe Wanderers, he also represented them in five-a-side football where he won best player titles in both consecutive years 1994 and 1995 He had two short spells with Slough Town in 1992 and 1996, before leaving permanently for Barnet in 1996.

 After a few months at Barnet, and failing to make an appearance, he moved to the United States, where he played for the Dallas Sidekicks, Indiana Twisters, Columbus Invaders and Connecticut Wolves.

 On his return to England, Martini signed for King's Lynn Town in late 1998.
 In his two years with the club, he set a new clean sheet record.
 He also spent time with Farnborough in 2001, as well as playing for Sutton United, Folkestone Invicta and Dartford.
 He joined Maidstone United in March 2002, signing a three-match deal with the Stones.
 Later in the same year, he moved to Bromley, before his release in July 2003.

-He had a short stint with Kingstonian in 2005, spent time with Worthing and Dulwich Hamlet, and then was at Molesey in 2007, where he told the club he would leave if he was not installed as manager, following the departure of Steve Beeks.
+He had a short stint with Kingstonian in 2005, spent time with Worthing and Dulwich Hamlet, and then was at Molesey in 2007, following the departure of Steve Beeks.

 International career

 There are numerous mentions of Martini as a "Moroccan international", with Martini himself saying he felt "blessed" to represent Morocco at international level on four occasions.
-According to one source, he played 17 games for the Morocco under-21 team and four times for the full national team; however, one of these games was apparently a 1–0 friendly loss to Brazil in 1998, with Ronaldo scoring the only goal - a game which in reality never took place.
+According to one source, he played 17 games for the Morocco under-21 team and four times for the full national team.

 Managerial career

-Martini served as manager of Godalming Town between 2007 and 2010, when he switched to Walton & Hersham, spending two years with the Swans.
+Martini served as manager of Godalming Town between 2007 and 2010, in his first season in charge saving Godalming Town from relegation and steering them to their highest step 4 league position.
+2010 was arguably Godalming Town best ever season in their entire history finishing in the Ryman League 1 play off final and reaching FA Troaphy 4th round along with FA Cup 3rd round Qualifier he then switched to Walton & Hersham, spending three years with the Swans.

 He has also served as head coach of the Muscat Football Academy in Oman.